How PaLM 2 was built and evaluated

 - Improved dataset mixture: Previous LLMs, like PaLM, used pre-training datasets that were mostly English-only text.
 PaLM 2 improves on its corpus with a more multilingual and diverse pre-training mixture, which includes hundreds of human and programming languages, mathematical equations, scientific papers, and web pages.

-- Updated model architecture and objective: PaLM 2 has an improved architecture and was trained on a variety of different tasks, all of which helps PaLM 2 learn different aspects of language.
+- Updated model architecture and objective: PaLM 2 has an improved architecture.
+PaLM 2 and its latest version were trained on a variety of different tasks, all of which helps PaLM 2 learn different aspects of language.